 BCI – Boston Career Institute is a not-for-profit private career school.
 Started in 2002 as a for profit school under the Massachusetts Department of Education (now Division of Professional Licensure – DPL).
 Later BCI became a not-for-profit private career school in 2014, in order to greater access to career education for a greater diversity of students and to better serve the community.
-In the process we grew to two campuses; in Brookline and Malden Massachusetts.
+In the process we grew to three campuses in Brookline, Malden and Lowell Massachusetts.

 Our student body is diverse, spanning all age groups of employment eligible adults with career interests in allied health.
 BCI has enrollees in varying stages of completion towards their certification in Information Science, Medical, Dental technology and associated disciplines.
 In order to better accommodate the needs of our students, the School maintains open enrollment so that an efficient pathway into the professional work environment is available to all.